Enjoy sex like you used to

 • Reduce caffeine.
 Like alcohol, caffeinated drinks can increase your need to use the bathroom.

 • Increase your fiber intake.
-This can improve digestion and make your bowel movements easier.
-Fiber-rich foods include whole grains, vegetables, fruits, beans and lentils.
+Fiber-rich foods include whole grains, vegetables, fruits, beans, and lentils, which can improve digestion and make bowel movements easier.

 • Keep exercising.
-Exercise has benefits for many aspects of your health, including your pelvic floor function.
-Physical training that targets your abs, core and lower back may improve your pelvic floor muscles.
+Exercise benefits many aspects of your health, including pelvic floor function.
+Physical training that targets your abs, core, and lower back may improve your pelvic floor muscles.

 • Stay hydrated.
 In addition to benefiting pretty much all your bodily functions and organs, getting enough water will keep your bowel movements regular and make it easier to pass stools.